-The lounge area is located at the front of the vehicle and comprises a pair of inward facing settees which have slatted bases that lift up to provide access to the underseat storage.
+The lounge area is located at the front of the vehicle and consists of two inward facing settees, with lift up bases which give access to the under seat storage.
 (In order to make lifting the seat base easier it is recommended that the backrest is first laid flat against the seat cushion).
+There is a large storage drawer under the nearside settee.

-Under the settee on the offside is located the Truma Combi heater, the water drain valve and also the red isolation taps for the gas appliances.
-For explanation of the symbols on each tap, please refer to page 7-6.
-There are overhead storage lockers in the lounge area, and on the underside of these are fitted four individually switched reading lamps.
+There are four overhead lockers in the lounge area, one of which houses four wine glasses and two bottle clips.
+On the underside of these lockers are four individually switched reading lamps.